-- (24) Anne zegt hier [te willen1 blijven2 zitten3].
+- (21) Anne zegt hier [te willen1 blijven2 zitten3].
 Anne says here to want.INF remain.INF sit.INF.
-'Anne says that she wants to remain seated here.' - The finite verb zegt 'says' in verb second position selects the te-infinitive - V1 willen 'want' is in Mod, V2 blijven 'remain' in Asp and the lexical verb V3 zitten 'sit' is in V - There is no te-raising and no te-drop in this cluster type
+'Anne says that she wants to remain seated here.' - ► The finite verb zegt 'says' in verb second position selects the te-infinitive - ▶ There is no te-raising and no te-drop in this cluster type